asmyk/graphql-workshops/query-paginated-list/schema-example-for-paginated-items.md

 # Schema example for paginated items

-There are couple options how to approach into GraphQL pagination.
+There are a couple of options how to approach into GraphQL pagination.
 Look at these three proposals how to approach:

 * We could do something like `friends(first:2 offset:2)` to ask for the next two in the list.
 * We could do something like `friends(first:2 after:$friendId)`, to ask for the next two after the last friend we fetched.